FJ-Rodriguez-Lozano/Billiard-dataset/README.md

 # Billiard-dataset
-Billiard recording dataset for blackball, carom billiard, and snooker.
-Raw data and results from research paper titled: "3D reconstruction system and multi-object local tracking algorithm designed for billiards"

-More information about the dataset can be found in our paper.
+Billiard-dataset is a collection of recordings made for the scientific paper titled: "3D reconstruction system and multi-object local tracking algorithm designed for billiards".
+The main objective is the creation of a system to perform a reconstruction of billiards moves in a 3D virtual world and a new multi-object tracking algorithm applied to billiards.
+More information about the aim of our work can be found in our paper.
 If you use this dataset, make sure you cite this work as:
 ```latex
 @article{Rodriguez-Lozano-3DBILLIARDMOLT_2022,
 	author = {Rodriguez-Lozano, Francisco J. and Gámez-Granados, Juan C. and León-García, Fernando and Palomares, Jose M. and Olivares, J.},